marisapatel3/Semi-Autonomous-Lug-Nut-Fastening-Unfastening-System/README.md

      - estimated radius: **4–40 px**
    - Bolt center computed from image moments (`m10/m00`, `m01/m00`)
    - Duplicate detections are merged if two centers are closer than the larger of their two radii
-   - Pixel → mm conversion via a scale factor `pixels_per_mm = avg_bolt_diameter_px / 5.0mm` (known physical bolt diameter), with the origin set to the average of all detected bolt centers (positive X = right, positive Y = up)
+   - Pixel to mm conversion via a scale factor `pixels_per_mm = avg_bolt_diameter_px / 5.0mm` (known physical bolt diameter), with the origin set to the average of all detected bolt centers (positive X = right, positive Y = up)
-   - Outputs: `lug_coordinates.json` (pixel + mm pairs), `lug_coordinates.txt` (mm coordinates ×100, integer, one bolt per line, consumed directly by the Pico 2), and `debug_detection.jpg`, a debug image showing the detected center point and outer perimeter of each bolt, plus the computed origin
+   - Outputs: `lug_coordinates.json` (pixel & mm pairs), `lug_coordinates.txt` (mm coordinates ×100, integer, one bolt per line, consumed directly by the Pico 2), and `debug_detection.jpg`, a debug image showing the detected center point and outer perimeter of each bolt, plus the computed origin

    <p align="center">
      <img src="Media/Pictures/Debug_Detection.jpg" alt="Debug Photo" width="350"><br>